Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Solution Approach

 \section{Solution Approach}

 We will describe the proposed scheme in detail.
-Firstly, we compute the channel information of VU based on the relevant position of VU, BS and RIS, etc., where the RIS phase-shift is a variable, and we use the BCD algorithm to obtain the optimal phase-shift with the objective of maximizing ${{{\left| {{{\left( {{{\bf{h}}_{r,b}}} \right)}^H}{\Theta ^t}{\bf{h}}_{k,r}^t} \right|}^2}}$.
-Then, the power allocation problem of VU is solved according to the modified MADDPG algorithm.
-The detailed algorithms are introduced as below.
+Firstly, we calculate the channel information of VU based on its relevant positions to BS and RIS, etc., where the RIS phase-shift is a variable, and we use the BCD algorithm to obtain the optimal phase-shift with the objective of maximizing